 - Review out of date policies

 Another great place to start is by examining and refreshing policies.
 Even if your policies are at odds with delivering a good customer experience, employees will follow policy as they seek to meet their KPIs.
-You need to ask how you can re-work policy to align with your CX vision.
+You need to ask how you can re-work policies to align with your CX vision.
 You want to empower your people to deliver a better customer experience without having to break the rules and risk their job.

 - Connect your procedures across departments

-Quite often organisations make promises through their brand, but there is no structure in across the different functions within the business to deliver on those promises.
+Quite often organisations make promises through their brand, but there is no structure across the different functions within the business to deliver on those promises.
 By reviewing and streamlining your processes so that business functions are working towards a common goal of customer experience rather than team KPIs, you can eliminate all those tasks and obligations that don’t add value to the customer.
 You can then all focus on the things that do.

 - Refresh your collateral

 Looking at your communications and collateral, you can delve deeper into customer communications and identify any shortcomings.
 This includes looking at things like website copy, emails and SMS to ensure communications are speaking to customers about the problems that are most important to them, rather than what you want to tell them about you.
 Customers want communications that are relevant and succinct; you need to understand how you’re coming across in the context of everything else they are hearing.
 Only they can tell you.
 And it continually changes as their whole communications ecosystem moves on.